Global Predictions outperforms major economic benchmarks like the IMF World Economic Outlook

 Transparency in accuracy

-Global Predictions outperforms major economic benchmarks like the IMF World Economic Outlook.Start a free trial today
+Global Predictions outperforms major economic benchmarks like the IMF World Economic Outlook.Free sign up

 The relative percentage error is calculated as the absolute difference divided by the baseline of the last year economic data was available.
 Benchmarks retrieved from: International Monetary Fund World Economic Outlook Database, April 2015 to October 2020.